bcgov/devhub-app-web/docs/siphon.md

     fileName // full file name
-    fileType // the pretty printed name of the file type if exists, .md => Markdown, .yml => YAML, .json => JSON name // the file name minus extension owner // repo owner
+    fileType // the pretty printed name of the file type if exists, .md => Markdown, .yml => YAML, .json => JSON name // the file name minus extension owner // owner of resource
-    parent // gatsby required attribute, this is null path // path to the file relative to the respository originalSource // the original URL to the file ***WILL BE REMOVED IN FUTURE VERSIONS***
+    parent // gatsby required attribute, this is null path // path to the resource
-    // data used to provide 'previews' for the node
+    // unfurl is data used to provide 'previews' for the node
     // this adopts standards from twitter cards, open graph
-    // and normalized the properties
+    // and other standard properties from other specs unfurl {
-    unfurl {
         description,
         title,